BetterThanTomorrow/joyride/README.md

 While developing Joyride scripts you should of course do it leveraging Interactive Programming (see [this video](https://www.youtube.com/watch?v=d0K1oaFGvuQ) demonstrating it).

-### nRepl Server
+### nREPL Server

-Joyride has an [nRepl](https://nrepl.org) server and commands for starting and stopping it.
+Joyride has an [nREPL](https://nrepl.org) server and commands for starting and stopping it.
 By default, the server will be bound to `127.0.0.1` on an available port.
-The host address can be configured via the setting `joyride.nReplHostAddress`.
+The host address can be configured via the setting `joyride.nreplHostAddress`.
 Then connect your nREPl client (Calva, Clojure CLI, or whatever.)

 Speaking of Calva.
-It has a command for starting the Joyride nRepl server and connect to it in one go.
+It has a command for starting the Joyride nREPL server and connect to it in one go.
 This video demonstrates starting from scratch, including installing Joyride.

 https://user-images.githubusercontent.com/30010/167246562-24638f12-120b-48e9-893a-7408d5beeb77.mp4